-Introduction

 Training on the educational program 6B01900 "Special Pedagogy" is conducted according to the compilation of 6B019 Training of specialists in special pedagogy in satisfaction with the license for educational activities No. KZ66lAA00018510 dated 08/03/2020, issued by the RSI "Committee for Quality Assurance in Education and Science of the Ministry of Education and Science of Republic of Kazakhstan".

 The educational program 6B01900 "Special Pedagogy" has been developed in compatibility with the State Educational Standard of the Republic of Kazakhstan, the Professional Standard of a Teacher, the National Qualifications Framework, and is consistent with the Dublin Descriptors and the European Qualifications Framework.